VinitaSilaparasetty/EDA-with-Python-for-ABCDE-Conference/README.md

 ### Permissions

-You may make copies of the contents of this repo, but kindly mention mention me in the credits.
+You may make copies of the contents of this repo, but kindly mention me in the credits.

 #### Image credits: https://soundcloud.com/popfolksoutheasteurope